STMicroelectronics/BlueSTSDK_Android/README.md

 - <code>00000002-000E-11e1-ac36-0002a5d5c51b</code> (Notify) is used by the board to notify the user of an error message.

 #### Configuration
+This service is used to communicate commands to the ST characteristics.
 If available, the configuration service must have the UUID <code>00000000-000F-11e1-9ab4-0002a5d5c51b</code> and will contain 2 characteristics:

 - <code>00000002-000F-11e1-ac36-0002a5d5c51b</code> (Notify/Write): it can be used to send command/data to a specific feature.